-Julian Dowe was at Manchester United, Everton and Manchester City as a youngster, but his promising youth career was followed by a pro career which was truly remarkable, albeit not in the way he might have hoped.
+Julian Dowe spent time at Manchester United, Everton and Manchester City as a youngster, but it was his youth career rather than his pro career which was truly remarkable, albeit not in the way he might have hoped.

 Dowe grew up at No.4 Kippax Street, right across from Maine Road, but he never supported a team and didn’t even get into football into the 1986 World Cup.
 Predictably, it was Maradona that caught his eye.

 He started to play himself, as an attacker, of course, and made such an impact that Manchester United came calling.
 But as would become the theme of Dowe’s career, it was not all plain sailing.